sorpaas/agent/README.md

 One of the features that makes Agent is the response closure, instead of setting up a delegate for every HTTP request you have to make.
-You can simply react to response in a closure.
+You can simply react to the response in a closure.

 In Agent, the response is of the type ```(NSError?, NSHTTPURLResponse?, AnyObject?)```.
 A response closure that reads JSON is easily created as seen below.